 CWEL Student Executive Board

 CWEL Student Executive Board gives students the opportunity to build their leadership skills while playing a critical role in the ongoing development of CWEL student programming.
-Executive board members assist in student engagement, event planning, and serve as ambassadors of the CWEL mission among the greater student body.
+Executive board members assist in student engagement and event planning, and serve as ambassadors of the CWEL mission among the greater student body.
 They provide perspective, new ideas, and community connections that allow us to better meet the complex and ever-changing needs of the students we serve.

 Women Innovating Now (WIN) Growth Lab

 The WIN Growth Lab is a fully virtual, 12-week, accelerator program for women-identifying entrepreneurs who have already launched their businesses and are ready for growth.
-The core program uses Babson’s Entrepreneurial Thought & Action (ET&A) methodology to push founders to test, iterate, and take action towards growth opportunities.
+The core program uses Babson’s Entrepreneurial Thought & Action (ET&A) methodology to push founders to test, iterate, and take action toward growth opportunities.
 It offers a dual focus on developing the entrepreneur and the enterprise through milestone-driven content, peer forums, one-on-one coaching, and public-platforming opportunities.
 WINners learn in the Growth Lab, take action in their companies, and then review and iterate on that action with faculty, peers, coaches, and mastermind experts to determine how to move forward.

 Babson Black Women's Entrepreneurial Leadership Program

-Black Women's Entrepreneurial Leadership (BWEL) program, a virtual action tank designed by and for Black Women entrepreneurial leaders to provide an experience and the resources to propel their businesses and professional growth forward.
+Black Women's Entrepreneurial Leadership (BWEL) program, is a virtual action tank designed by and for Black Women entrepreneurial leaders to provide an experience and the resources to propel their businesses and professional growth forward.